An exit contract optimization problem

-Let us consider a partition $\pi = (t_j)_{0 \le j \le m}$ of the interval $[0,T]$, i.e. $0 = t_0 < t_1 < \cdots < t_m = T$, and study a principal-agent problem formulated on the discrete time grid $\pi$.
-We will in fact embed the discrete time principal-agent problem into the continuous time setting, and reformulate it as a continuous time problem by considering piecewise constant processes.
+Let us consider a partition $\pi = (t_j)_{0 \le j \le m}$ of the interval $[0,T]$, i.e. $0 = t_0 < t_1 < \cdots < t_m = T$, and study the exit contract design problem formulated on the discrete-time grid $\pi$.
+We will in fact embed the discrete-time problem into the continuous-time setting, and reformulate it as a continuous-time problem by considering piecewise constant processes.